G7 seeks united front on Russia-Ukraine tensions | DW | 11.12.2021

 "We need to take every action to return to dialogue," Baerbock told reporters on the sidelines in Liverpool.

-Meanwhile, Baerbock said "time is running out" to revive a 2015 nuclear deal between world powers and Iran.
+Baerbock also said that "time is running out" to revive a 2015 nuclear deal between world powers and Iran.

 After a five-month hiatus, talks have recently resumed in Vienna to try to restore the nuclear pact, but Baerbock said "that we do not have any progress" since the resumption of negotiations.